This section allows you to

 - To check if the correct version of PowerShell is installed, type PowerShell from Run.
 Run the command $PSVersionTable.
 If the version is below 3 or if PowerShell is not installed, install PowerShell V 3.0 from here

 O365 Manager Plus is licensed based on the number of users.
 This section allows you to manage licenses and select the users that you wish to manage.
 O365 Manager Plus is licensed based on the number of users that you wish to manage.
 To manage licenses, click Manage Licenses.
 (Click Tenant Settings found in the top right corner → Manage Licenses).
 The Manage Licenses screen displays the following information at the top of the table.

 - Total License Count – This shows the number of licenses purchased.

 - Managed Users – This shows the number of users being managed by the product.

 - Available License Count – The number of unused licenses is shown here.

-To modify the users that are managed:
+To modify the users to be managed:

 - Click on the icon under the Action column to manage all users for that tenant.